-- Promote a high standard of urban design and built form that enhances the local character and achieves a high level of residential amenity in residential zones; - Provide housing within a landscaped setting in residential zones; - Encourage development that maximises public transport patronage and promotes walking and cycling in the high density residential zone; - Ensure developments contribute to the vibrancy and economic viability of commercial centres in business zones; - Encourage the provision of community facilities and public infrastructure in business zones; - Encourage a range of uses that support repair, reuse, recycling, remanufacturing and reprocessing in the industrial zone; and - Ensure land is protected and provided for community purposes in the infrastructure zone.
+- Promote a high standard of urban design and built form that enhances the local character and achieves a high level of residential amenity in residential zones; - Provide housing within a landscaped setting in residential zones; - Encourage development that maximises public transport patronage and promotes walking and cycling in the high density residential zone; - Ensure developments contribute to the vibrancy and economic viability of commercial centres in business zones; - Encourage the provision of community facilities and public infrastructure in business zones; - Encourage a range of uses that support the repair, reuse, recycling, remanufacturing and reprocessing of waste in the industrial zone; and - Ensure land is protected and provided for community purposes in the infrastructure zone.

-It should be noted that in response to submissions received during public exhibition, the consideration of "a landscaped setting" is separated from "urban design and built form" in the Zone R2 and R3 objectives to emphasise the importance of housing in a landscaped setting as a desirable characteristic as a standalone zone objective, while an additional objective to encourage a range of uses that support repair, reuse, recycling, remanufacturing and reprocessing is included in the Zone IN2,
+It should be noted that in response to submissions received during public exhibition, separate objectives relating to a landscaped setting and urban design and built form in the R2 and R3 Zones have been inserted to emphasise the importance of housing in a landscaped setting.
+An additional objective to encourage a range of uses that support the repair, reuse, recycling, remanufacturing and reprocessing of waste has also been included in the IN2 Zone.